HOW TO BECOME A REGISTERED BUYER:

 1. What payment methods do you accept?

-We accept cash, check, debit cards, and MasterCard, Visa, and Discover.
+We accept cash, check, debit cards, and MasterCard, Visa, Discover, and American Express.
 If a credit card is used, a 3% convenience fee will be added to the transaction amount.

 2. I can't attend the auction.
 Can I still bid on an item?